TomasHubelbauer/svg-screencast/readme.md

 ### To-Do

+#### Make runnable through a CLI for video to screencast conversion feature

+Reuse the `electron-generator` code to build a feature where when called using `npm tomashubelbauer/svg-screencast screencast.mp4`, a `screencast.svg` file would get generated in the same directory.
+Maybe also generate `screencast.html` which would be the `inspector` application with the SVG pre-loaded or hard-coded in it for debugging.
+This will make this project useful as a CLI tool.

 #### Run the encoding in a worker to not stutter the capturing on main thread

 I've inserted a few `setImmediate`s to make sure the main thread is not hogged